casc-hivem/skills-hello-github-actions/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Hello GitHub Actions :blob_excited:
+# Hello GitHub Actions :wave:

 _Create a GitHub Action and use it in a workflow._